photoprism/photoprism-docs/docs/getting-started/proxies/traefik.md

 Note that you must disable [HTTPS/TLS](../using-https.md#1-https-reverse-proxy) in PhotoPrism by setting `PHOTOPRISM_DISABLE_TLS` to `"true"` as Traefik handles HTTPS connections, and that [all settings and config options](../config-options.md) not related to Traefik have been omitted for brevity.

-Further `traefik.yaml` examples and a description of the Traefik configuration options can be found in the [corresponding documentation](https://doc.traefik.io/traefik/user-guides/docker-compose/basic-example/).
+Further `traefik.yaml` examples and a detailed description of the Traefik configuration can be found in the [corresponding documentation](https://doc.traefik.io/traefik/user-guides/docker-compose/basic-example/).

 ### Why Use a Proxy? ###